girlscript/winter-of-contributing/C_CPP/Input & Output Operations/input-&-ouput-operation.md

-# Input & Output Function in C
+# Input & Output Operation in C
 ## Output Function

 When we mention **Output**, we mean show some data on the screen, printer, or in any file.
 The C programming language comes with a collection of built-in functions for displaying and saving data on the computer screen and in text and binary files, respectively.